bitwarden/help/_articles/login-with-sso/configure-sso-saml.md

 ### Configuration Reference Materials

-The following sections will define fields configured in the [Bitwarden Business Portal]({{site.baseurl}}/article/about-business-portal/), agnostic of which IdP you're integration with.
+The following sections will define fields configured on the Single Sign-On configuration screen, agnostic of which IdP you're integration with.
 Fields that must be configured will be marked (**Required**).

 {% callout success %}
 **Unless you're comfortable with SAML 2.0**, we recommend using one of the [above Implementation Guides](#step-3-configuration) instead of the following generic material.
 {% endcallout %}

-The Business Portal separates configuration into two sections:
+The Single Sign-On screen separates configuration into two sections:

 - **SAML Service Provider Configuration** will determine the format of SAML requests.
 - **SAML Identity Provider Configuration** will determine the format to expect for SAML responses.